 How can EMA Care help?

 Thousands of people are trying to enter Israel to visit their loved ones.
 The process to get approval for entry is long and complicated.
-EMA Care has many services, including application assistance, serology testing, medical insurance, and more!
+EMA Care has many services, including application assistance, serology (antibody) testing, medical insurance, and more!

 For more info – click here!